alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use a % sign for percentages: 50%

-Use a 0 where there’s no digit before the decimal point (for example, 0.5 not .5).
+Use a 0 where there's no digit before the decimal point (for example, 0.5 not .5).

 Use 'zero degrees' not '0 degrees' or 0°.

-Use ‘500 to 900’ and not ‘500-900’ (except in tables).
+Use '500 to 900' and not '500-900' (except in tables).

 Use MB for anything over 1MB: 4MB not 4096KB.